YulhwaKim/cutlass_tilesparse/README.md

 # Makefile & Program Usage
-It is as same as [CUTLASS](https://github.com/NVIDIA/cutlass), but options for the makefile are reduced as follow.
+It is as same as [CUTLASS, NVIDIA](https://github.com/NVIDIA/cutlass), but options for the makefile are reduced as follow.

     make <sgemm|dgemm> sm=<60|61> \
       [transpose=<nn>] [verbose=<0|1>] [keep=<0|1>]